 A study of the life and major works of Thomas Lanier (Tennessee) Williams.
-Among the plays to be discussed are The Glass Menagerie, A Streetcar Named Desire, Summer and Smoke, The Rose Tattoo, Cat On A Hot Tin Roof, Orpheus Descending, Suddenly Last Summer, Sweet Bird of Youth, and The Night of the Iquana.

-Prereauisites: ENG 1010 and ENG 1020.
+Among the plays to be discussed are The Glass Menagerie, A Streetcar Named Desire, Summer and Smoke, The Rose Tattoo, Cat On A Hot Tin Roof, Orpheus Descending, Suddenly Last Summer, Sweet Bird of Youth, and The Night of the Iguana.
+Cross-listed with: ENG 4013 Prerequisites: ENG 1010 and ENG 1020.